Has your SaaS stack become a Frankenstack?

-How to take back control
+How to take back control of your SaaS stack

 The first step to getting the proverbial monster under control is to get a better idea of what kind of monster you’ve created.
 If you think this is easier said than done, you’re not alone.

 Contracts can be managed by department heads, the IT department, individuals, or a mixture of all of these.
 They can be tracked in spreadsheets or stored in a file-sharing platform.
 To get them under control, you must first get them all in order.